sonic-net/SONiC/doc/bulk_counter/bulk_counter.md

 - Bulk collect attribute value is not supported
 - Buffer pool stats is not support for bulk because different buffer pool may have different stats mode.
 E.g. pool1 has mode SAI_STATS_MODE_READ, pool2 has mode SAI_STATS_MODE_READ_AND_CLEAR.
 The new SAI bulk API only allows specify one stats mode.
+- Maximum object number at one bulk call is a limitation based on vendor implementation.

 ### Testing Requirements/Design